SchildCode/EpXL/README.md

   - If still no splash-screen appears, then you might be able to fix it by menu option **File > Options > Trust Center > Trust Center Settings > Macro Settings > Disable all macros with notification**, which is a suitable level of security.

 ### License & warranty
 - Distributed under the GLP v3 lisence (https://www.gnu.org/licenses/gpl-3.0.en.html).
-Users of this software shall attribute its use in reports/publications with an appropriate autohor citation and URL to this site.
+Please acknowledge/attribute use of this software in your report/publication with an appropriate author citation and URL to this site.
 - Provided without warranty of any kind.

 ### Author & copyright